Anade

 Ana (အားနာ, /my/) is a Burmese cultural and social value that has no direct English equivalent and is manifested by very strong inhibitions (hesitation, reluctance, restraint, or avoidance) against asserting oneself in human relations based on the fear that it will offend, embarrass or inconvenience someone, or cause someone to lose face.
 Ana also involves a strong sense of consideration for others' feelings and a desire not to cause them to feel psychological distress, unease, or burden.
 Ana significantly shapes interpersonal relationships and pervades everyday social interactions, as well as political and social behaviors in Burmese society.

 Comparable values are found throughout Asian societies, including in Thailand, where it is called kreng jai (เกรงใจ) and in Japan, where it is called enryo (遠慮).

 Etymology

 Ana literally means to have one's strength (အား) hurt (နာ).
-Ana-pana (အားနာ ပါးနာ) is synonymous to ana, with the suffix pana (ပါးနာ, lit. 'cheek hurts'.
-The term anade (အားနာတယ်) is a sentence describing one's feeling of ana.
+Ana-pana (အားနာ ပါးနာ) is synonymous to ana, with the suffix pana (ပါးနာ, lit. 'cheek hurts').
+The term anade (အားနာတယ် lit. 'strength is hurt') is a sentence describing one's feeling of ana.
 The term ana has been borrowed into several regional languages, including into Shan as ဢႃးၼႃႇ and into Jingpho as ăna.